Renault Colorale: Performance

 The Colorale featured the four cylinder ’85 series’ sidevalve engine also used in the 1 000 kg van.
 The engine was robust, but with the compression ratios achievable using the low octane fuels available in Europe in the 1940s, the 2,383 cc engine, although it attracted a high (14CV) level of car tax, only managed a claimed power output of 48 hp.
-With a weight of 1640 kg, which was heavier than a contemporary Chevrolet Bel Air, the Colorale consumed petrol at an alarming rate and achieved its claimed top speed of 100 km/h (62 mph) only with difficulty.
+With a weight of 1640 kg, the Colorale consumed petrol at an alarming rate and achieved its claimed top speed of 100 km/h (62 mph) only with difficulty.

 The 1953 Colorale, introduced at the 1953 Paris Motor Show, featured the four cylinder engine recently developed for the Frégate.
 This 1,996 cc unit offered 58 hp and an increased maximum speed which now exceeded 105 km/h (65 mph) could now be claimed.
 The new engine also conferred tax advantages resulting from its smaller size which placed the car in the 11CV tax band.
 However, the improved power output came with reduced torque, and overall "on-road" performance continued to be viewed as leisurely.